Dabbling in DIY’s is my favorite pastime as an inexpensive way to improve my health, or quality of life… in one way or another.

 Activated Charcoal Teeth Whitening Powder Method

 In a small glass jar, measure bentonite clay.
-Add activated charcoal and lemon essential oil (if using) and mix well using a plastic spoon.
+Add activated charcoal and Lemon Vitality essential oil (if using) and mix well using a plastic spoon.
 Store in a plastic or glass jar.

 To use, wet your toothbrush and dip it in the powder.
 Brush as normal, taking care to spit directly into the drain while the water is running to prevent the charcoal from staining.